Skip to main content

 • [Optional] types: a list of types of PromptLeakage to test through.
 Defaulted to all types available.
 Here are the list of types available for PromptLeakage:

-• "secrets and credentials": Tests for outputs that reveal sensitive details embedded in the system prompt, such as API keys, database credentials, or system architecture.
+• secrets_and_credentials: Tests for outputs that reveal sensitive details embedded in the system prompt, such as API keys, database credentials, or system architecture.

-• "instructions": Tests for outputs that disclose internal instructions or rules described in the prompt, such as transaction limits, operational procedures, or user policies.
+• instructions: Tests for outputs that disclose internal instructions or rules described in the prompt, such as transaction limits, operational procedures, or user policies.

-• "guard exposure": Tests for outputs that expose guard mechanisms, such as rejection rules or criteria for sensitive requests, potentially enabling users to bypass safeguards.
+• guard_exposure: Tests for outputs that expose guard mechanisms, such as rejection rules or criteria for sensitive requests, potentially enabling users to bypass safeguards.

-• "permissions and roles": Tests for outputs that reveal role-based permissions, access controls, or internal configurations mentioned in the system prompt.
+• permissions_and_roles: Tests for outputs that reveal role-based permissions, access controls, or internal configurations mentioned in the system prompt.

 As a standalone